Get started topic

 The first screenshot below is of the State class, _MyHomePageState, that displays the count.
 You'll see the count is encapsulated in yet another StatefulWidget called, CounterWidget.
 Such an arrangement would keep the count unchanged even if the buildIn() function used by this State class was instead the traditional build() function.
 The CounterWidget has got its own State class.
 Conventionally, you would have to call the setState() function for that particular State object.

-Remember, when the buildIn() function is used, it's only called once --its content is displayed and would never change if not for the state() function and or the dependOnInheritedWidget() function.
+Remember, when the parameter, useInherited, is et true, the interface is built only once --its content is displayed and would never change if not for the setState() function and the dependOnInheritedWidget() function.
 You can see the dependOnInheritedWidget() function in the second screenshot below.
 It shows the build() function for the CounterWidget's State class.

 The dependOnInheritedWidget() function will make the CounterWidget a 'client' of the State object, _MyHomePageState.
 More specifically, it will depend on State object's built-in InheritedWidget.
 And so, every time the button is pressed, and the controller's function, con.onPressed(), is called, the count is incremented.
 However, then the controller's notifyClients() function is also called.
 The CounterWidget is one of these 'clients' now, and its build() function will then be called displaying the new count and leaving the rest of the interface untouched.
 Very nice.